dcsync/pycobalt/README.md

     engine.loop()

-callbacks are called before children are produced.
+Callbacks are called before children are produced.

-gui registration must happen before `engine.loop()` is called. `engine.loop()` creates a new thread in cobaltstrike and trying to register callbacks for menus created before that point (e.g. `beacon_top`) will result in a thread safety exception within Java. it's not possible to register menus using the regular aggressor functions for the same reason.
+GUI registration must happen before `engine.loop()` is called. `engine.loop()` creates a new thread in Cobalt Strike and trying to register callbacks for menus created before that point (e.g. `beacon_top`) will result in a thread safety exception within Java.
+It's not possible to register menus using the regular aggressor functions for the same reason.

 helpers
 -------

 [helpers.py](https://github.com/dcsync/pycobalt/blob/master/pycobalt/helpers.py)
-contains helper functions and classes to make writing scripts easier. here's the list so far:
+contains helper functions and classes to make writing scripts easier.
+Here's the list so far:

   - `parse_ps(content)`: parses the callback output of `bps`. returns a list of